uccser/cs-unplugged/docs/source/author/topics.rst

 - **Optional Fields:**

+    - ``age-groups:`` The path to the age group configuration file.
-    - ``learning-outcomes:`` The path to the learning outcomes configuration file.
+    - ``classroom-resources:`` The path to the classroom resources configuration file.
     - ``curriculum-areas:`` The path to the curriculum areas configuration file.
-    - ``programming-challenges-structure:`` The path to the programming exercies structure configuration file.
     - ``glossary-folder:`` The folder name that contains the Markdown files for glossary definitions.
+    - ``learning-outcomes:`` The path to the learning outcomes configuration file.
+    - ``programming-challenges-structure:`` The path to the programming exercises structure configuration file.

 A complete application structure file may look like the following: